vanessaklee/akin/README.md

 ## Levenshtein Distance

 :levenshtein
-Compares two strings by calculating the minimum number of single-character edits needed to change one string into the other.
+Compare two strings for their Levenshtein score.
+The score is determined by finding the edit distance: the minimum number of single-character edits needed to change one word into the other.
+The distance is substracted from 1.0 and then divided by the longest length between the two strings.

-## Metaphone Exact
+## Metaphone

-:metaphone_exact
+:metaphone
 Compares two strings by converting each to an approximate phonetic representation in ASCII and then comparing those phoenetic representations.
 Returns a 1 if the phoentic representations are an exact match.

-## Metaphone Scores
+## Double Metaphone

-:metaphone_scores
-Compares two strings by converting each to an approximate phonetic representation in ASCII and then comparing those phoenetic representations.
-Returns a map of algorithm scores for comparing the phoenetic representations.
-Currently compares using [:bag_distance, :jaro_winkler, :levenshtein, :chunk_set, :sorted_chunks].
+:double_metaphone_strict
+:double_metaphone_strong
+:double_metaphone_normal
+:double_metaphone_weak
+Calculates the [Double Metaphone Phonetic Algorithm](https://xlinux.nist.gov/dads/HTML/doubleMetaphone.html) metric of two strings.
+The return value is based on the match threshold: strict, strong, normal (default), or weak.

+  * "strict": both encodings for each string must match
+  * "strong": the primary encoding for each string must match
+  * "normal": the primary encoding of one string must match either encoding of other string (default)
+  * "weak":   either primary or secondary encoding of one string must match one encoding of other string

 ## N-Gram Similarity